 On your next exploration on the Kalamazoo River Valley Trail, from Comstock, through Lakewood to Downtown Kalamazoo, enjoy scenic views of the Kalamazoo River.
 The Kalamazoo River Valley Trail is 23-miles and connects to several county parks.
-This trail can be used for hiked, biking, and cross-country skiing.
-There is just as much fun to be had off the trail than there is on.
+This trail can be used for hiking, biking, and cross-country skiing.
+There is just as much fun to be had off the Lake to Lake trail in Michigan than there is on.

 Adventures ON the Trail

-Both trails are the perfect place to enjoy nature and get some physical activity.
+Both of these Lake to Lake, Michigan trails are the perfect place to enjoy nature and get some physical activity.
 The crushed-limestone rail-trail is the optimal terrain to pack up your Mountain Bike to cruise the trails.
 For all experience levels, these trails are welcome to all.
-Kalamazoo offers a variety of bike rentals to take the stress out of having the bring your own or purchase one.
-PEDAL and Kzoo Swift offer no-hassle bike rentals.
+Kalamazoo’s Gull Lake Marine offers bike rentals to take the stress out of having the bring your own or purchase one.
+They even offer kayak, paddle board, and boat rentals if you’re looking to take a break on the water!
 Or if you prefer to trek the trails a different way, trek the trails on foot or ski’s!
-There are plenty of ways to experience the Kal-Haven Trails and the KRV trails.
+There are plenty of ways to experience the Kal-Haven and the KRV trails.

 View this post on Instagram

-Once your expedition from Kalamazoo to South Haven, get ready to rest and unwind from a busy day(s) on the trail, camp under the stars or glamp in a cabin at the Kal-Haven Outpost.
-The Outpost offers private showers, family & couple’s cabins, RV and camp sites.
-This campsite features many amenities such as using farm-fresh eggs, campfire starters, Bobs Processing and Palazzolo’s frozen treats!
+Once you've completed your expedition from Kalamazoo to South Haven, get ready to rest and unwind from a busy day(s) on the trail by camping under the stars or glamping in a cabin at the Kal-Haven Outpost.
+The Outpost offers private showers, family & couple’s cabins, as well as RV and tent campsites.
+This campsite features many amenities such as a farmer’s market for local produce, a Camp Store to buy campfire starters and other items, as well as Bobs Processing and Palazzolo’s frozen treats!
 The Outpost is the perfect place to stop on your next journey.

-If you’re looking for a spot to stay in southwest Michigan’s favorite town, The Stuart Ave Bed and Breakfast is the place for you.
-This charming bed and breakfast is loaded with amenities and history.
+If you’re looking for a spot to stay in southwest Michigan’s favorite town (hint: it's Kalamazoo), The Stuart Ave Bed and Breakfast is the place for you.
+This charming bed and breakfast, located just off the Lake to Lake trail in Michigan, is loaded with amenities and history.
 For KRV and Kal-Haven trail adventurers, the Stuart Ave B&B offers a stay package with a shuttle.
-In the morning, enjoy a much-needed protein-packed breakfast to fuel your Journey.
+In the morning, enjoy a much-needed protein-packed breakfast to fuel your journey.

 Adventures OFF the Trail